Ebanda Manfred

-Ebanda Manfred (December 2, 1935 – September 3, 2003) was a Cameroonian makossa singer.
-He is also composer of the hit song "Amie" later made famous by Bébé Manga.
+Ebanda Manfred (December 2, 1935 – September 3, 2003) was a Cameroonian makossa singer.He is also composer of the song "Amie" later performed by Bébé Manga.

 Early life

 Ebanda Manfred was born in Bali, Douala, Cameroon to Mr. Dooh Ebanda and Naéémy Matheo.
 After obtaining the CPCE in 1952 at Public School of Bonapriso, he continued his studies in Ebolowa and the Technical College of Douala, where he obtained the CAP in 1957.

 Rise to Stardom

-In 1960, Ebanda, age 24, falls in love with a young schoolgirl in Yaoundé.
-Friend Brigitte Essomba, Unmarried teen mother, left school to care for her child while still in the first cycle of secondary education.
-Ebanda Manfred expressed his feelings to her, she says she can not engage in a love story as it has not weaned her baby.
-Finding long wait - especially since the following year he returned to Douala - Ebanda Manfred sings his despair: "Friend, njika bunya so mo, mo o oa my Dube no, na na mba tondi oa?".
-Translation: "Friend, will you believe when finally my love ?".
-The song " Amié" is born, and composer then one year of experience in music.
+In 1960, Ebanda, age 24, fell in love with a schoolgirl in Yaoundé, Amié Brigitte Essomba, an unmarried teen mother who left school to care for her child while still in the first cycle of secondary education.
+Ebanda Manfred expressed his feelings to her, she says she cannot engage in a love affair as her baby is not weaned.
+Finding the waiting too long – especially since the following year he returned to Douala – Ebanda Manfred sang his despair: "Amié, njika bunya so mo, mo o oa my Dube no, na na mba tondi oa?".
+Translation: "Amié, when will you finally believe in my love?".
+The song "Amié" was born.

+Bébé Manga greatly contributed to the song's popularity, especially with his 1980 version, arranged and recorded in Côte d'Ivoire by Jimmy Hyacinthe.
+"Ami O" has been covered by many artists, including Diana Pequeno, Monique Séka, Papa Wemba, Angélique Kidjo, among others.

-The problem was that she was married but this song has caused a lot of trouble of him.
-Whenever he heard this song, her husband beat her to the point that eventually it burst a look.
+When the song came out, Amié was already married to another man.
+Unfortunately her husband was violent and jealous.
+Whenever he heard this song, he husband beat her to the point that eventually it burst her left eye.
 She subsequently divorced and remarried.
-She still lives, "says Manfred Ebanda which meanwhile has found Villa Vienne, his first wife, soul mate and companion of music.
+She is still alive as of 2025.